Weekly Fat Loss Analysis: Pros and Cons of 1% Body Weight vs 1–2 Pounds Reduction

 But anything beyond that is extremely dangerous and could prompt the body to slow down it’s metabolism to extreme levels, and the weight loss being sought will actually be less likely to occur as the body tries to preserve fat.

-As we briefly touched on above, a safe and advisable rate in regards to how much fat can you lose in a week is to shoot for 1% of one’s total body weight being cut each week.
+As we briefly touched on above, a safe and advisable rate in regards to the amount of fat that can be lost in a week is to shoot for 1% of one’s total body weight being cut each week.
 Eating regular nutritious meals and staying hydrated and active are the most safe, healthy, and effective ways to lose weight over time.

 Risks of Rapid or Extreme Weight Loss

 As mentioned previously, some risks of rapid or extreme weight loss include dangerous health risks including the body shutting down.
-Though many fads or trending diets advertise extreme weight loss in just days or weeks, these are gimmicks and do not have anyone’s best interest nor health in mind.
+While various trendy or popular diets promote rapid weight loss within days or weeks, these are often gimmicks that do not prioritize anyone’s best interests or health.

 Other major health risks associated with accelerated weight loss may include: